farr/LIGO-plots/GW150914-ptemcee-script/README.md

   increases, this will get smoother and smoother.
 - `flat-trace.png` shows a "flattened" trace where all walkers have been jammed together into a single chain; this ultimately reflects the posterior density.
+- `ensemble-means.png` shows how the mean of the ensemble of walkers evolves over the sampling (in standardized---mean zero, standard deviation 1---coordinates).
+During burnin there will be trends in the evolution of the mean in some parameters; after burnin, but before convergence, there will be correlations from sample to sample, but not evolution; and once the sampler is burned in the mean will fluctuate randomly from sample to sample.

 The run will go through a number of phases (sometimes reverting to earlier phases if it detects the necessity):